tazzben/Adjusted-WW/README.md

 ## Monte Carlo Simulation Software

 The simulation results presented in the paper can be duplicated by executing the simulation code "Simulation.py."
 Simulation.py uses the libraries NumPy and Pandas that are not include in the standard download of Python.
-If you wish to run this code, we recommend you install the latest version of [Anaconda (Python 3.x version)](https://www.anaconda.com/download/) which includes these libraries.
+If you wish to run the source code, we recommend you install the latest version of [Anaconda (Python 3.x version)](https://www.anaconda.com/download/) which includes these libraries.

 The simulation software is available as a module ([SmithWagnerCV](https://github.com/tazzben/SmithWagnerCV)).
-If you want to install it via PIP, you can type the following:
+If you want to install it via pip, you can type the following:

 ```
 pip install SmithWagnerCV